-- What tools should you pick up?
+- What nail trimming tools do you need?

 What Affects Dog Nail Growth and Nail Trimming Frequency

-The type of surface your dog spends most of their time on.
-Are they indoor mostly and only touching carpet?
+- The type of surface your dog spends most of their time on: Are they indoor mostly and only touching carpet?
 Outdoors on grass or dirt?
 Or do they go for frequent walks on asphalt or concrete?

-How much time their feet actually spend on the ground.
-Do they spend most of their day in your arms or on the couch?
+- How much time their feet actually spend on the ground: Do they spend most of their day in your arms or on the couch?
 Or do they get around under their own power?

-What they eat.
-Your dogs nutrition, particularly the balance of certain minerals and vitamins can have an impact on the health and growth rate of your dog's nails.
+- What they eat: Your dogs nutrition, particularly the balance of certain minerals and vitamins can have an impact on the health and growth rate of your dog's nails.

-Certain health conditions.
-Dogs can get nail bed infections, auto-immune disorders, and tumors that can affect the health and growth rate of their nails.
+- Certain health conditions: Dogs can get nail bed infections, auto-immune disorders, and tumors that can affect the health and growth rate of their nails.